MekhyW/ros2_flatland_rl/README.md

 7) `turn_map`:
 Features large black blocks forming an L-shaped passage, forcing the agent to make sharp turns.
 Ideal for training maneuverability and behavior at intersections or sharp corners.

-All maps have a smaller counterpart, designed so that training and evaluation can be performed much faster (that is, convergence is expected in a smaller order of magnitude of steps)
+All maps have a smaller counterpart, designed so that training and evaluation can be performed much faster (that is, convergence is expected in a smaller order of magnitude of steps).

+To changed the map, edit the `world/world.yaml` file with the yaml file name of the map you want to apply.
+Then run `sudo colcon build` on the workspace root to make sure everything built correctly.

 ### Map Creator